percona/k8spg-docs/docs/connect.md

 The `pg_bouncer` URI is stored in the [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) object, which the Operator generates during the installation.

+To connect to PostgreSQL, do the following:
+{.power-number}

 1. List the Secrets objects

     ```{.bash data-prompt="$"}